top of page

 Quote: "People don't buy what you do; they buy why you do it."

-Jobs was not just a product visionary but also a marketing genius.
+Jobs was a product visionary and a marketing genius.
 He understood that branding is about emotional connection, not just product features.

 Strategy: